Hulme Hippodrome: Overcrowding

 From a press report, on 20 February 1908 the Watch Committee of Manchester Corporation met in the Lord Mayor's Parlour in Manchester Town Hall in public to approve theatre licences and to hear complaints about overcrowding in theatres.
 WH Broadhead was in attendance asking for a licence concession to sell alcohol at Hulme Hippodrome and his other theatres.
 The packed public attendance had raised petitions and were complaining strongly about 'the queueing system' and instead they wanted 'the booking system'.
 One theatre (Prince's Theatre, Manchester) had 700 people reported as standing in the Pit area at times, along with blocked exit routes.
 The queueing system included what was known at the time as the "early doors" process which gave people a choice of the better seats in return for both paying higher prices and arriving early, and "late doors" referred to the cheaper prices for people who were let in later to take the remainder of the seats.
 However, people who had paid the early doors prices were complaining about having to wait for hours in bad weather and shopkeepers were complaining about so many people blocking 'their' pavements.
 For example, at the meeting "A young lady said she waited outside the [Prince's] theatre one evening for an hour and a quarter, paid a shilling, and then found there was no room."
 The theatre owners present at the meeting successfully resisted a change to having to adopt the booking system, but in return the committee's decision was that for "the music-halls, the Broadhead theatres, and the Gaiety Theatre the Committee again exacted a covenant from the [licence] applicants that they would not sell intoxicating liquors."
 This ban on alcohol sales remained until February 1935.

+A memoir of a childhood in a nearby "slum" in inner Salford described the crowding and the associated use of benches in a similar venue: